spryker/spryker-docs/docs/pbc/all/carrier-management/202311.0/base-shop/shipment-feature-overview.md

 ---
 title: Shipment feature overview
-description: With the Carrier Management capability, you can create and manage carrier companies and their delivery methods for every individual store.
+description: With the Carrier Management capability, you can create and manage carrier companies and their shipment methods for every individual store.
 last_updated: July 07, 2022
 template: concept-topic-template
 originalLink: https://documentation.spryker.com/2021080/docs/shipment-feature-overview